speakeztech/mlir-tutorial/docs/tutorials/08-verifiers.md

 ## Verification as Communication

-Here's an uncomfortable truth about compiler development: **most compiler bugs aren't logic errors—they're assumption violations**.
+Here's an uncomfortable truth about compiler development: **most compiler bugs aren't logic errors, they're assumption violations**.

 You write a pass assuming operations have certain properties.
 Maybe you assume operand types match.
 Maybe you assume degree bounds are consistent.
 Maybe you assume control flow is well-structured.

 Then someone runs your pass on IR that violates those assumptions.
 Your pass crashes.
-Or worse—it silently produces wrong code.
+Or worse, it silently produces wrong code.
 You spend hours debugging only to discover: "Oh, I was assuming the input was X, but it was actually Y."

 **Verification makes assumptions explicit.** Instead of implicit expectations that might be violated, you write verifiers that check and enforce them.
-Verification isn't just error-catching—it's **documentation that executes**.
+Verification isn't just error-catching, it's **documentation that executes**.

 ### The Philosophy: Fail Fast, Fail Clearly